sharikul/LivePreview/README.md

 }
 ```

-The variables will be processed in **real time** and the values will be added to the properties which you've assigned variables to, provided that you have defined them first!
+The variables will be processed in **real time** and the values will be added to the properties which you've assigned variables to, provided that you have defined them first! **You can define and use variables anywhere, but it's best practice to define all necessary variables at the top of the CSS box.**